CGnTLab/c_RCDI_prognostic_risk_model/README.md

 ## Identifying the best combined model of the NARCD pathways / development of c-RCDI

 Logistic regression was applied to find the best 2-4 pathway combination by calculating the C-indices for each pathway(s) combination.
-The combined risk score was calculated further to get the combined risk score, which we named as the combined regulated cell death index (c-RCDI), formed from a signature of 43 genes.
+The combined risk score was calculated further to get the combined risk score, which we named as the combined regulated cell death index (c-RCDI), formed from a prognostic risk model of 43 genes.

 ## Predictive capability of the c-RCDI

-- c-RCDI was used to distinguish patients into high- and low-risk groups, based on the optimal cutoff from the "survival" package in R.
+- c-RCDI was used to distinguish patients into high- and low-risk classes, based on the optimal cutoff from the "survival" package in R.
 - Kaplan-Meier (KM) and area under receiver operating characteristics (AUROC) analyses were performed for the predictive capability of the c-RCDI

-## Hierarchical clustering of the patients based on the gene signature
+## Hierarchical clustering of the patients based on c-RCDI

-Based on the gene expression of the 43 signature genes, we performed Hierarchical clustering of the patient samples to see the distinction based on the 43 genes.
-Also ,we extrapolated the clusters with the risk groups to compare and correlate them.
+Based on the gene expression of the 43 c-RCDI genes, we performed Hierarchical clustering of the patient samples to see the distinction based on the 43 genes.
+Also ,we extrapolated the clusters with the risk classes to compare and correlate them.

-## 43 genes evaluation and validation of the 43 signature genes
+## 43 genes evaluation and validation of the c-RCDI genes

-We performed the following to evaluate and validate the 43 signature genes:
+We performed the following to evaluate and validate the 43 c-RCDI genes:

-  - Multivariate Cox regression analysis of the signature genes
+  - Multivariate Cox regression analysis of the prognostic risk model genes
   - Protein-protein interaction (PPI) network analysis using "STRING database" and "Cytoscape"
   - Single-cell gene expression analysis using "Seurat" package in R
   - Gene dependency analysis using DepMap CRISPR/Cas9 knockout (KO) data